 8300.
-Any person having the capacity to contract may be designated as an attorney-in-fact under a power of attorney for property.
+Any person having the capacity to contract may act as an attorney-infact under a power of attorney for property.

 Comment.
 Section 8300 supersedes the last part of Section 2296 ("any person may be an agent") to the extent that it applied to attorneys-in-fact under powers of attorney.